flukeout/css-diner/README.md

 Some of these are accounted for in Pull Requests already, which I'll review, but here are some ideas...

+* [ ] Lots of people have trouble with level 19, how should I adress this?
 * [ ] Create levels for attribute selectors
   * Will probably add attributes like ``customer='bob'`` and place a little nametag by those dishes
 * [ ] Figure out how to tackle the ``.table`` element